MICROBR/detail1688/README.md

     You can download the ZIP with script...

     But better clone it for ability to get my updates.
-Also it should for install it on a server.
+It's also better for installation on a hosting server.

     #### To clone: